-If your child has been the victim of bullying or harassment at school or as part of another organization, we urge you to speak with one of our lawyers for bullying victims in Kansas City.
+If your child has been the victim of bullying or harassment at school or as part of another organization, we urge you to speak with one of our harassment attorneys in Kansas City.

 Children we have represented in the Kansas City area have been harassed and bullied because of their physical appearance, religious beliefs, physical or mental disabilities, skin color and sexual orientation.
 If your child tells you about bullying or has been noticeably harmed (physically or emotionally) from harassment or bullying, you may be able to seek legal and financial recovery.

 Teachers, coaches, scout leaders and caregivers are legally obligated to report signs of bullying or harassment, and they are responsible for maintaining safe environments for all children.
 When responsible adults fail to intervene, schools and other organizations can be held accountable for negligent or inadequate supervision.

 It is important to speak with an experienced school bullying and harassment attorney as soon as possible in these matters.
 Finding evidence can be challenging, and your child could continue to suffer, possibly leading to a lifetime of anguish, if effective intervention is not completed.

 Can I Take Legal Action for Bullying at the Workplace or at School?

 There are federal laws that can be used to halt bullying through legal means.
 You may file a lawsuit on the grounds that these laws were violated.
 A lawsuit could be directed at the individual perpetrating the abuse.
 However, most legal claims will focus on the organization that has tolerated this conduct.
 This is because laws provide specific protections at the workplace and at schools.